Causal-Inference-ZeroToAll/causal_inference_python_code/README.md

-# Python Code for _Causal Inference: What If_
+# 内容讲解 和 Python Code for _Causal Inference: What If_

-This repo contains Python code for Part II of the book _Causal Inference: What If_, by Miguel Hernán and James Robins ([book site](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)):
+This repo contains 内容讲解 和 Python code for Part II of the book _Causal Inference: What If_, by Miguel Hernán and James Robins ([book site](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)):

 > Hernán MA, Robins JM (2020). _Causal Inference: What If_.
 Boca Raton: Chapman & Hall/CRC.

-The code here roughly corresponds to the Stata, R, or SAS programs found at the book site.

 ## Python dependencies